 I hope this post gave you some helpful tips to battle this pesky yeast infection if you’re suffering from thrush in the breasts.

 I know how painful and frustrating it can be!
-If you suspect you have thrush, follow up with your OBGYN or a lactation consultant regarding the next steps to get relief.
+If you think you have thrush, follow up with your OBGYN or a lactation consultant regarding the next steps to get relief.

 Until the next post, hang in there mama, I’m sending you all the positive parenting vibes!

 Let me know in the comments below if you have any questions or what’s worked (and not worked) for you in getting rid of thrush!
-We could all use a little help along the way. 🙂
+I’m curious to know. 🙂

 About The Author